-The Georgia War Veterans Nursing Home (GWVNH) in Augusta is a 192-bed skilled nursing care facility located adjacent to the campus of the Georgia Health Sciences University, formally known as the Medical College of Georgia.
+The Georgia War Veterans Nursing Home (GWVNH) in Augusta is a 192-bed skilled nursing care facility located adjacent to the campus of the Georgia Regents University, formally known as the Medical College of Georgia.
 The facility is also adjacent to the Charlie Norwood Veterans Affairs Medical Center.
 It is operated under an interagency agreement between the Georgia Department of Veterans Service and the Georgia Health Sciences University.

 Primarily, the facility provides medical and nursing services to Georgia’s aged and infirmed veterans.
 GWVNH also serves as a teaching facility to acquaint medical, pharmacy and allied health students with the medical conditions and diseases of the aged.
 This provides students with practical experience and helps them gain expertise in treating the disabled and the elderly.